ericthebell/ericthebell.github.io/index.md

 I've worked across entereprise, startups, consultancies, on local and remote teams distributed across San Francisco to Singapore, France to Armenia.
 Right now I'm looking for a distributed team with a culture of intentional collaboration.

-This site is an example of [learning in public](https://www.swyx.io/learn-in-public/), where I'm digging into Jekyll to revamp an archaic [tumblr site](https://ericthebell.info).
+Using this site to practice [learning in public](https://www.swyx.io/learn-in-public/), and enjoying the [structure of Jekyll](https://github.com/ericthebell/ericthebell.github.io) as I revamp an archaic [tumblr site](https://ericthebell.info).

 <hr>